-Plot – Sarah slashes down the days to her summer vacation trip with all the gusto of Zorro and his infamous ‘Z’, until she discovers her best friend’s plot to end his life while she’s away.
+Plot – Sarah slashes down the days to her summer holiday trip with all the gusto of Zorro and his infamous ‘Z’ until she discovers her best friend’s plot to end his life while she’s away – Just Say Goodbye.

 Director – Matt Walting